Seahawks’ Tre Brown, Gavin Heslop earning longer looks at cornerback

 - Receiver Penny Hart has not practiced since suffering an ankle injury in the mock game Aug.
 8. Said Carroll Friday: “He had a legit ankle sprain, and it blew up pretty good.
 We really think that next week is the time that he can start running with us and get out on the field by the middle of next week.
 But he had a substantial sprain, he got hurt and really wrenched it bad.
 It’s taking a little bit longer than we hoped.”

-— Carroll said backup QB Geno Smith has been cleared to return to action after suffering a concussion against the Raiders.
-Smith, though, did not practice Friday.
+- Carroll said backup QB Geno Smith has been cleared to return to action after suffering a concussion against the Raiders.
+Smith did not practice Friday.

 - Tight end Gerald Everett, who sat out the end of Thursday’s practice with an unknown issue, was back on the practice field Friday.